X-ray-Dawgz/XRayDawgz/README.md

 This project will aim to use CNN to predict the crystal structure of a sample based upon its XRD pattern.

 ## How to install
-1. install tensorflow 'conda install tensorflow'
+1. install tensorflow
+`conda install tensorflow`
 2. more detail...